-This content was reviewed by the 2019 ISAPP board of directors.
+This content was updated in 2022 by members of the ISAPP board of directors.

-ISAPP thanks Dr. Mariya Petrova for her substantial contributions to writing, compiling and editing this document.
+ISAPP thanks Dr. Mariya Petrova for her substantial contributions to writing, compiling and editing this document in 2019.
 Thanks also to Dr. Jessica Terhaar for critical review of this paper.
-ISAPP was formally established in August 2002 as a non-profit, public benefit organization.